rhdtownsend/msg/docs/source/user-guide/grid-voids.rst

-Although the hydrostatic limit :math:numref:`eq:hydro-limit` places a hard lower bound on the surface gravity at a given effective temperature, in pratice the actual lower bound is somewhat larger.
+Although the hydrostatic limit :math:numref:`eq:hydro-limit` places a hard lower bound on the surface gravity at a given effective temperature, in practice the actual lower bound is somewhat larger.
 This is because spectral synthesis codes tend to have difficulty converging to solutions that are close to the limit.